Bose-Einstein condensates and the thin-shell limit in anisotropic bubble traps: Derivation of constants in

 \section{Derivation of constants in $H_{0} $}

-It is necessary to specify some constants inside the Hamiltonian $H_{0} $.
+It is necessary to specify some constants appearing for the Hamiltonian $H_{0} $.
 In order to do that, let us use the formula for the derivatives of the determinant of a quantity \textrm{B}